Nayr91/Nayr91/README.md

 - 👋 Hi, I’m @Nayr91
 - 👀 I’m interested in gaming, football and coding
 - 🌱 I’m currently learning Python as my first language with the idea of picking up C# or Javascript next
-- 💞️ I’m looking to collaborate on currently too inexperienced to do so - Hopefully this will change
+- 💞️ I’m looking to collaborate on Nothing right now - currently too inexperienced to do so - Hopefully this will change
 - 📫 How to reach me my discord - the user name is the same as on here :)

 <!---